 All Amsterdam neighbourhoods are nice and relatively safe.
-Compared to cities like Paris and London, Amsterdam is a very small city with only 781,000 inhabitants.
+Compared to cities like Paris and London, about city structure of Amsterdam is a very small city with only 781,000 inhabitants.
 It is only 13 km (9 miles) from the extreme west to the extreme east of Amsterdam.

 Since many individuals who work in Amsterdam commute through the city’s central train station (Amsterdam Centraal Station, CS), this is often considered the dead centre of the city and is a useful navigation point.
 At the moment, there is a massive construction project underway on the North-South Line, which will eventually provide direct transport from this Northern point of the city to the Southern business centre, which is located in the area called the RAI, where the city’s main business district is located.